zama-ai/concrete/docs/dev/GETTING-STARTED.md

 ### Commiting

-We are using a consistent commit naming schema, and you are expected to follow it as well.
+We are using a consistent commit naming scheme, and you are expected to follow it as well.
 Here is the format and some examples.

 ```shell
 git commit -m "{feat|fix|refactor|test|benchmark|doc|style|chore}{($location)}?: description of the change"